Good Score in MCAT

 - During the exam, make sure that you are not over-stressed or tired.
 You should be comfortable so that you can deliver the best.

-- A maximum of three retakes of the MCAT exam is allowed per calendar year.
-Plan early so that even if you do not get an MCAT good score initially, you have another chance in the same year.
+- A maximum of three retakes of the exam are allowed per calendar year.
+Plan early so that even if you do not get a good score initially, you have another chance in the same year.

 Terms and Conditions